yaroslav-gwit/HosterApps/SmartctlExporter/README.md

 ### Use `root` user account

-Another requirement is to execute all scripts from under the `root` user, aka `sudo su -`.
+Another requirement is to execute all scripts from under the `root` user, e.g. `sudo su -`.

-## Deploy.sh
+## Deployment

 ### Linux